 Remember being 4-years-old being taught by your parents how to read?
-Just a vague memory for most of us today, but an ongoing process for my own kids today…
+Just a vague memory for most of us, but an ongoing process for my own kids today…

 LibreCAD as a whole is not polished enough for the project maintainer to feel comfortable making a major release just yet (but we’re pretty close).
 Within the project “major release” means a supported release that packagers from different distros can reference and at the moment the pace of development, feature implementation, menu swap-a-roo and bug squashing just doesn’t justify freezing a version number.